awslabs/aurora-dsql-starter-kit/steering/distributed/steering/development-guide.md

 - Reusable utilities
 - EXPLICIT user request

+---

 ### Schema Design Rules

-- Use simple PostgreSQL types: VARCHAR, TEXT, INTEGER, BOOLEAN, TIMESTAMP
+- MUST use **simple PostgreSQL types:** VARCHAR, TEXT, INTEGER, BOOLEAN, TIMESTAMP
-- Store arrays as TEXT (comma-separated is recommended)
+- MUST store arrays as TEXT (comma-separated is recommended)
-- Store JSON objects as TEXT (JSON.stringify)
+- MUST store JSON objects as TEXT (JSON.stringify)
-- Always include tenant_id in tables for multi-tenant isolation
+- ALWAYS include tenant_id in tables for multi-tenant isolation
-- Create async indexes for tenant_id and common query patterns
+- SHOULD create async indexes for tenant_id and common query patterns
-- Use partial indexes for sparse data (WHERE column IS NOT NULL)
+- PREFER partial indexes for sparse data (WHERE column IS NOT NULL)

+### Schema (DDL) Rules
+- REQUIRED: **at most one DDL statement** per operation
+- ALWAYS separate schema (DDL) and data (DML) changes
+- MUST use **`CREATE INDEX ASYNC`:**  No synchronous creation
+  - MAXIMUM: **24 indexes per table**
+  - MAXIMUM: **8 columns per index**
+- **Asynchronous Execution:** All DDL runs asynchronously
+- To add a column with DEFAULT or NOT NULL:
+  - MUST issue ADD COLUMN specifying only the column name and data type
+  - MUST then issue UPDATE to populate existing rows
+  - MAY then issue ALTER COLUMN to apply the constraint
+- MUST issue a **separate ALTER TABLE statement for each column** modification.

+### Transaction Rules
+- SHOULD modify **at most 3000 rows** per transaction
+- SHOULD have maximum **10 MiB data size** per write transaction
+- SHOULD expect **5-minute** transaction duration
+- ALWAYS expect repeatable read isolation

+---

 ### Application-Layer Patterns

 **MANDATORY for Referential Integrity:**
-- Validate parent references before INSERT
+- MUST validate parent references before INSERT
-- Check for dependents before DELETE
+- MUST check for dependents before DELETE
-- Implement cascade logic in application code
+- MUST implement cascade logic in application code
-- Handle orphaned records in application layer
+- MUST handle orphaned records in application layer

 **MANDATORY for Multi-Tenant Isolation:**
 - tenantId is ALWAYS first parameter in repository methods
 - ALL queries include WHERE tenant_id = ?
-- NEVER allow cross-tenant data access
-- Validate tenant ownership before operations
+- ALWAYS validate tenant ownership before operations
+- ALWAYS reject cross-tenant data access

 ### Migration Patterns

-- One DDL statement per migration step
+- REQUIRED: One DDL statement per migration step
-- Use IF NOT EXISTS for idempotency
+- SHOULD Use IF NOT EXISTS for idempotency
-- Add column first, then UPDATE with defaults
+- SHOULD Add column first, then UPDATE with defaults
-- Cannot use DEFAULT or NOT NULL in ADD COLUMN
-- Each DDL executes separately (no BEGIN/COMMIT)
+- REQUIRED: Each DDL executes separately

----

-## DSQL Best Practices

-### General Tips

-1. **Execute directly** - Use MCP tools for queries, not temporary scripts
-2. **Read constraints first** - Check dsql.md steering file before schema changes
-3. **Validate in application** - Implement foreign key logic in your code
-4. **Serialize complex types** - Store arrays/JSON as TEXT
-5. **Batch carefully** - Keep well under 3,000 row limit
-6. **Index strategically** - Use ASYNC, focus on tenant_id and common filters
-7. **Test migrations** - Verify DDL on dev cluster before production
-8. **Monitor token expiry** - Reconnect if seeing auth errors
-9. **Use partial indexes** - For sparse data with WHERE clause
-10. **Plan for scale** - DSQL is built for massive scale, design accordingly

-### DDL Requirements
-- One DDL statement per operation
-- No DDL in transactions
-- All indexes must use ASYNC
-- To add a column with DEFAULT or NOT NULL:
-  - MUST issue ADD COLUMN specifying only the column name and data type
-  - MUST then issue UPDATE to populate existing rows
-  - MAY then issue ALTER COLUMN to apply the constraint
-- MUST issue a separate ALTER TABLE statement for each column modification.

-### Connection Limits
-- 15-minute token expiry
-- 60-minute connection maximum
-- 10,000 connections per cluster
-- SSL required

 ---